 According to data consumption statistics compiled by Hootsuite, by Jan 2019, the number of mobile users had swelled to 5.11 billion users globally, which lead to a corresponding upsurge in mobile data consumption.

 Over the past 5-years or so, there has been a dramatic increase in internet usage.
 And with that came a significant rise in mobile users.
-Mobile data consumption too has risen 10-fold, from 2 exabytes (EB) to 20 EB (1 EB = 1018 gigabytes) – which is a significant jump:
+Mobile data consumption too has risen 10-fold, from 2 exabytes (EB) to 20 EB (1 EB is 1000000000GB or 1.0E18 bytes or 1e+9 gigabytes) – which is a significant jump:

 - In Q3-2017, the total monthly global data traffic amounted to just under 12 EB

 - In Q3-2018, that number spiked beyond 20 EB – a more than 66% increase!